Building the Evidence on Preventing Homelessness among Former Foster Youth

 In 2013, the Children’s Bureau funded the multi-phase Youth At-Risk of Homelessness (YARH) grant program to build the evidence base on what works to prevent homelessness among youth and young adults who have been involved in the child welfare system.
 Eighteen grantees received phase one funding for a two-year planning grant (2013 – 2015).
 Six of those grantees received phase two funding for a three-year initial implementation grant (2015 – 2018).

-Chapin Hall at the University of Chicago is drawing on its deep expertise in child welfare and youth homelessness to serve as the local evaluator for the YARH site in Alameda County, CA. Research Fellow Amy Dworsky, Researcher Laura Packard Tucker, and Associate Researcher Molly Van Drunen are partnering with staff at the Alameda County Social Services Agency and First Place for Youth to conduct an implementation and outcomes evaluation of the Youth Transitions Partnership (YTP) program.
+Chapin Hall at the University of Chicago has drawn on its deep expertise in child welfare and youth homelessness to serve as the local evaluator for the YARH site in Alameda County, CA. Research Fellow Amy Dworsky, Researcher Laura Packard Tucker, and Associate Researcher Molly Van Drunen partnered with staff at the Alameda County Social Services Agency and First Place for Youth to conduct an implementation and outcomes evaluation of the Youth Transitions Partnership (YTP) program.

 The YTP intervention is an innovative model that involves comprehensive assessment, service coordination, intensive case management, Dialectical Behavioral Therapy and individualized supports.
 The goal of the intervention is to improve engagement with youth at the highest risk for homelessness and ensure their sustained access to the services they need.

-As the local evaluator, the Chapin Hall team is:
+As the local evaluator, the Chapin Hall team:

-- Documenting the program’s essential elements through the development of a logic model, theory of change, and PICO template (Population, Intervention, Comparison, Outcomes)
+- Documented the program’s essential elements through the development of a logic model, theory of change, and PICO template (Population, Intervention, Comparison, Outcomes)

-- Capturing youth voice about their program experiences
+- Captured youth voice about their program experiences

-- Examining implementation successes and challenges around enrollment, service delivery, program fidelity, and youth outcomes
+- Examined implementation successes and challenges around enrollment, service delivery, program fidelity, and youth outcomes

-- Creating manuals about the intervention to support replicability
+- Created manuals about the intervention to support replicability

-- Leading a CQI process that includes regular, evidence-driven discussions among the partners
+- Led a CQI process that includes regular, evidence-driven discussions among the partners